Merced Regional Airport: History

 In 1943 New Merced Municipal Airport was leased to the U.S. Army Air Force, becoming the sixth axillary field for Merced Army Airfield (present day Castle Airport).
 Under the lease, the airport's name was changed to "New Merced Municipal Airport Auxiliary Field".
 The lease was terminated immediately after the war, and the airport was returned to civil control.
 In the fall of 1945, the City of Merced sold the original Merced Municipal Airport site near Santa Fe Drive to the Chamber of Commerce for $7,500, leaving New Merced Municipal Airport (near Childs Ave) as the city's primary airport.

 In 1946 United Airlines built offices and a terminal building and began one Douglas DC-3 flight each way a day.
 That year damage incurred during the Army Air Force's use of the site was repaired, and more improvements were made using federal funds.
 In 1948 Merced Municipal Airport was annexed to the City of Merced.

 During the 1950s the airport was used to service United States Armed Forces aircraft, and a land acquisition in February 1955 allowed runway 12/30 to be extended.
 In 1967 runway 6/24 and its parallel taxiway were closed, and in 1975 a control tower was built.

 United's DC-3s were replaced by Convair 340s, then Douglas DC-6s, then Boeing 737-200s in 1968-69.
 United flights to Merced ended in 1979.

 On March 6, 2009 the city council voted to change the name from Merced Municipal Airport to Merced Regional Airport.
+In 2021, the city council voted to change the name from Merced Regional Airport to Merced Yosemite Regional Airport.
+In 2021, Advanced Air received a second Essential Air Service (EAS) contract for the City of Merced to provide commercial airline service to Harry Reid International Airport and Los Angeles International Airport.
+In 2023, the city council voted to change service from Los Angeles International Airport to Hawthorne Municipal Airport.

+In December 2023, the airport broke ground on a $17 million dollar terminal replacement project.
+The new terminal is slated to be 11,000 square feet, up from 5,000 square feet in the current building.